MicrosoftDocs/ATADocs/ATPDocs/install-sensor.md

 The Defender for Identity silent installation is configured to automatically restart the server at the end of the installation if necessary.

 Make sure to schedule a silent installation only during a maintenance window.
-Because of a Windows Installer bug, the *norestart* flag cannot be reliably used to make sure the server does not restart.
+Because of a Windows Installer bug, the *norestart* flag can't be reliably used to make sure the server doesn't restart.

 To track your deployment progress, monitor the Defender for Identity installer logs, which are located in `%AppData%\Local\Temp`.